 - Discuss the overall content to discover how the team would like to move forward

-To pinpoint a conversation to a specific piece of content on a page, you can highlight the text and add an inline comment.
-In Confluence, inline comments stick with the content on the page — unless it's completely replaced — so your team can work together until it's been improved.
-Once the final piece of content is written, the inline comment should be resolved so it doesn't hang around forever.
+In Confluence, inline comments stick with that portion of content on the page — unless it's completely replaced — so your team can work together until it's been improved.
+Once the comment has been addressed and agreed upon, the inline comment should be resolved so it doesn't hang around forever.
 Inline comments are handy when you want to:

-- Ask a question about a piece of content
+- Ask a question or clarify a portion of the page

 - Point out a typo

-- Add some additional thoughts that might be useful for the writer
+- Add additional thoughts that might be useful for the writer

 Sharing Confluence pages